-IEEE 802.11b standard - wireless network standard, which allows the flow rate up to 11 Mb/s and the maximum range, can be up to approx. 50 m indoors and approx. 100 m outdoors.
-The range can be increased by means of directional antennas.
-In Poland, the bandwidth available for this type of network is within the range of 2.4 GHz...2.4835 GHz which corresponds to 13 channels.
+IEEE 802.11b – is a wireless network standard providing bit rates of up to 11 MPs and a maximum distance up to approx. 50 m indoors and up to 100 m outdoors.
+The maximum distance can be increased with directional antennas.
+In Poland, the band available for this network is 2.4 GHz...2.4835 GHz corresponding to 13 channels.

-IEEE 802.11n standard - a standard for a wireless network using multiple antennas in order to increase data transmission rate.
-It can be used in two frequency bandwidths: 2.4 GHz and 5 GHz with a theoretical speed of up to 600 Mb/s.
-Currently, in practice it is reaching the speed of approx. 440 Mbit/s.
+IEEE 802.11n – a wireless network standard using multiple antenna for increased data transfer rates operating at two frequency bands: 2.4 GHz and 5 GHz with a theoretical data transfer rates up to 600 Mb/s.
+In practice, the throughput of approx. 440 Mb/s can be achieved.

-CRI (Colour Rendering Index) – a given light source index which specifies the degree of colour rendering in objects lit with this light.
-This parameter falls within the range from 0 to 100 Ra; the higher the index, the better the colours of objects are rendered in a given light.
+CRI (Colour Rendering Index) – is an index indicating how accurate a light source is at rendering colour of an object illuminated by that light source.
+CRI is a scale from 0 to 100 and the higher the index the better the object colours are rendered in a specific light.

-Composite Video, also known as CVBS (Composite Video Baseband Signal) is an analogue video transmission signal (with no sound) which carries information in the standard resolution of 480 i or 576 i (480 lines or 576 lines with interlacing).
+Composite video, also referred to as the CVBS (Composite Video Baseband Signal) is an analogue video transmission signal without audio which contains image data in standard resolution of 480 and 570 or (480 lines or 576 lines interlaced).

-dBi - power gain ("G"), expressed in dBi unit informs us by what value in decibels the antenna gain is larger in relation to hypothetical isotropic antenna, assuming that both antennas are supplier with identical power.
+dBi - antenna gain (‘G’) expressed in dBi shows a value in decibels by which the antenna gain is higher than that of a hypothetical isotropic antenna assuming that both antennas are fed with the same power.

-DC (Direct Current) - direct current, whose value does not change over time.
-Contrary to alternating current (AC), charges move always in one direction, by which it is characterized by a constant and changeless direction of their flow.
+DC (Direct Current) – a direct current whose value does not vary in time.
+Unlike alternating current (AC), in direct current (DC), the electric charge only flows in one direction, and the current is constant and unidirectional.

 E.I.R.P.
-(Effective Isotropic Radiated Power) - effective isotropic radiated power means by the definition of "power that would have to be radiated by a hypothetical isotropic antenna to obtain the same level of signal in direction of maximum radiation of given antenna".
+(Effective Isotropic Radiated Power) - is an equivalent effective isotropic radiated power defined as a power that would have to be radiated by a hypothetical isotropic antenna to achieve identical signal level in the direction of maximum radiation of a specific antenna.”